-Product Design Verification and QA Testing
+Product Design Testing and QA Testing

-By J. Bellott, MSEE
+by Jerry Bellott, MSEE

 1. Engineering – Each individual is responsible for verifying the correctness of their design components or design changes before releasing them to other engineers or engineering test groups that exist for additional follow-on testing in a large organization.

 2. QA Test Groups – Often exist in engineering division of a large company to add additional capabilities that can be performed in parallel with design engineering.
+Another advantage is that sometimes tests planned by a separate organization may find mistakes by having no pre-conceived notions or assumptions about the product function.

 3. Factory Testing – The goal of factory testing is to verify that each product is free of manufacturing defects.
 By contrast, the goal of Engineering QA (or “design verification”) is to make sure that designs are free of design errors (non-conformance to product requirements, specifications, and quality goals/checklists).

-Hardware Designers and QA Engineers take many technologies and quality criteria into account, including:
+These engineers take many technologies and quality criteria into account, including:

 1. Design Hardware Technologies (hardware design implementation engineers)